-ELLIS & ROSE: Big in Denmark (2013)
+ELLIS & ROSE: BIG IN DENMARK (2013)

 “This is high-energy, innovative stuff from two engaging, entertaining guys.
-Perfect Free Fringe anarchy” – Kate Copstick, the Scotsman
+Perfect Free Fringe anarchy”

-“One of 2013’s most talked about acts” – The Skinny
+“One of 2013’s most talked about acts”

 – Dan Schreiber, producer of BBC Radio 4’s The Museum of Curiosity

-“PTSD-level psychosis… Extremely unnerving” – Broadway Baby
+“PTSD-level psychosis… Extremely unnerving”

-In 2012 the boys took this hour long debacle to the Edinburgh Fringe Festival.
+In 2012 the boys took their first show to the fringe.
 People enjoyed it very much and they even got three whole reviews!

 ☆☆☆☆ – The Public Reviews